Pediatric Neuropsychology Fellowship

 Applications should include a letter of interest, CV, three letters of recommendation, and a clinical work sample (de-identified treatment summary/testing report) and be emailed to csc-psychtraining@nyulangone.org.
 Please specify which training experience you are applying to in the subject of your application email.
 All submissions receive a receipt of confirmation within three to five business days.
 If you do not receive a confirmation, kindly resubmit.

-Applications are considered on a rolling basis with a final deadline of December 1, 2023.
+Applications are considered on a rolling basis with a final deadline of December 2, 2024.
 We encourage submission at the earliest possible date.
-Interviews are offered in-person with a possible virtual option, and are scheduled for the end of December/early January through early February.
+Interviews will be offered both in-person and virtually, and will be scheduled for the end of December/early January through early February.